 - Make sure the hands are wet, and then soap has to be applied

 - Palms should be rubbed together in such a way lather is formed

-- Finally, wash hands with clean water and dry them with clean towels.
+- Finally, please wash your hands with clean water and dry them with clean towels.

 Cleanliness and Sanitation

-Pest control should be done regularly, and if there are any pests in the area, immediate action should be taken to eradicate pests from the area, so that there is no harm in the food processor.
+Pest control should be done regularly, and if there are any pests in the area, immediate action should be taken to eradicate pests from the area so that there is no harm to the food processor.